department-of-veterans-affairs/vagov-content/pages/health-care/get-reimbursed-for-travel-pay.md

 <li class="process-step list-five">

 We’ll review your form, and when we approve it, we’ll send you a reimbursement for your expenses.

+## How do I file ambulance claims?

+We have a special system to handle your ambulance claims.
+It’s called the fee-based claims system, or FBCS.
+This system will help us handle these claims more quickly and get you your reimbursement faster.

+For more information on this FBCS process, please email us: [VHABeneficiaryTravelQuestions@va.gov](VHABeneficiaryTravelQuestions@va.gov).

+## What’s the mileage reimbursement?

+The current mileage reimbursement is 41.5 cents ($0.415) per mile.
+We calculate your mileage using the fastest and shortest route according to [Bing Maps](https://www.bing.com/maps?FORM=LGCYVD).
+Each trip is measured door to door.

+Your scheduled appointments qualify for round-trip mileage.
+Unscheduled visits may be limited to return mileage only.
+We’ll reimburse you for travel to the closest VA facility to you, unless we decide a different location is better for your needs.